inf0rmatiker/mesa-docs/README.md

 # mesa-docs

-Serves MESA docs with mkdocs in a Docker container.
+Template repo for serving a rendered documentation site via mkdocs-material in a Docker container.